esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 Once we add multiple dimensions the animals' description become more complex, but also richer, therefore our comparisons become much more precise.

 The downside of this approach is that once we get more than 3 dimensions it becomes very difficult to represent the relationships among words with little arrows.
 However, the `cosine_similarity()` will always work, regardless of the number of dimensions.

-Bearing this example of an embedding in mind, let's move now to explore a model that returns us those embeddings.
+This example showed us an intuitive way of representing things into vectors.
+An embedding is after all a way to translate words into vectors.
+However, this is the extent to which this example tells us something about what word embeddings are.
+The reason for this is that the way embeddings are constructed is of course not that straight-forward.
+We'll see how these are built in the next section, whereby we introduce the `word2vec` model.

 :::: callout

-In this example we have built our "embeddings" of a cat, dog and caterpillar with dimensions that we chose arbitrarily.
+In this example we have made our own translation of the word cat, dog and caterpillar into vectors, with dimensions that we chose arbitrarily.
 Those dimensions were chosen because they were easy to measure and to see with our own eyes.
-However, when we deal with word embeddings trained on a corpus, it's difficult to know what the dimensions stand for.
+However, when we deal with word embeddings trained on a corpus, it's not clear how words relate their vector structure.
+That is, it's difficult to know what the dimensions stand for.
 These can be many (the number must be limited by us) and it's unknown what they map to in the text.

 ::::